Roxas, Isabela: Education

 Public and private schools serve the people of Roxas and other neighboring towns.
-It has a number of public elementary schools, three public high schools, namely Roxas National High School, Lanting National High School and Munoz National High School,the same through with the Monico Rarama National High School.
+It has a number of public elementary schools, three public high schools, namely Roxas National High School, Lanting National High School and Muñoz National High School,the same through with the Monico Rarama National High School.
 A Marian institution, La Salette of Roxas, provide the private school education.
 It has a primary school, a high school, and a college.
 La Salette of Roxas is considered as the highest standard of Education in the municipality.
-Roxas East Central School is the largest elementary school in the town.
+Roxas Central School is the largest elementary school in the town.

 There are also Day Care Centers each barangay and various specialized learning centers namely Roxas United Methodist Church Kindergarten School and Isabela Christian Learning Center for nursery education.
 There are four private elementary schools, the Casa Del Niño Montessori School, Marlbury Bush Montessori School, Shalom Learning and La Salette of Roxas-Elementary Department.
 There are also Colleges and Universities in the town namely University of La Salette - Roxas Campus a branch of University of La Salette - Santiago City and Isabela State University.

 The Schools Division of Isabela governs the town's public education system.
 The division office is a field office of the DepEd in Cagayan Valley region.
 There are two schools district offices that govern the public and private elementary and high schools throughout the municipality, namely: Roxas East, and Roxas West.

 Here are the complete list of schools within the vicinity of Roxas.